ArnholdInstitute/ATLAS-coding-challenge-backend/README.txt

 the challenge should be done in JavaScript.

 Stage 1:
-We have schemas for a fixtures table and a user organizations table.
+We have schemas for a fixtures table and a user organizations table (see table-schemas.sql).
-Write (but do not attempt to run) SQL queries that will produce a list of the fixtures for a given organization name and a list of orgs for a given user name.
+Write (but do not attempt to run) SQL queries that will produce a list of the fixtures for a given organization name, a list of orgs for a given user name, and a list of fixtures for a given user name.

 Stage 2:
-We also have a JSON file which contains fixtures data; this is keyed by organization id.
+We also have a JSON file which contains fixtures data (fixtures.json);
+this is keyed by organization id.
 You will note that fixtures have a "parent_id" field; when this is not null it corresponds to a "higher-level" fixture.
 Each organization should have exactly one fixture with a null parent_id.
 Write a function which will return a tree structure of fixtures given an organization id.
 Each node of the tree should contain all of the information associated with the fixture (aside from the organization).

 Stage 3:
-We have a JSON file which contains user data, and a second file which contains user organization data.
+We have a JSON file which contains user data (users.json), and a second file which contains user organization data (user_organizations.json).
 Write a function which takes a username, retrieves the fixture trees for all organizations the user has access to, and then merges the trees under a joint root node.
 Ensure that the top node of each of the subtrees identifies which organization it comes from.
+This should use the solution to Stage 2.

 Bonus Stage:
 Write a "validation" SQL query (using PostGIS) which identifies when a fixture does not lie within the boundary of the parent fixture.

 Bonus Bonus Stage:
-Write unit tests for all of the above, using the Jest unit testing framework.
+Write unit tests for Stages 2 and 3, using the Jest unit testing framework.